ESI-FAR/RESCUE-cosimplat-py/README.md

 ### 4. Setup your co-simulation

 1. Agree on the JSON packet structure with other players: which information would you like to share at each step?
-2. Setup the details: Game Leader (ID = 1) , simulation steps, Your unique ID
+2. Setup the details: Game Leader (ID = 1) , simulation steps, Your unique ID, MySQL connection details
 3. Create an extractor function to retreive the information you need from the JSON payload
 4. Fill the *your_simulation()* function with your actual programmatic simulation loop